vasavi-sure/Ecommerce_Sales_Dashboard/README.md

 **Project Overview:**

 This sales dashboard is designed to provide a comprehensive overview of year-to-date performance across multiple markets and product categories.
-Built to enable strategic decision-making, the dashboard highlights key metrics such as sales, profit, and order quantity, along with market share distribution and customer acquisition trends.
-The dashboard serves as a vital tool for understanding both macro-level performance and granular category-based trends.
+Built to enable strategic decision-making, the dashboard highlights key metrics such as sales, profit, and order quantity, along with market share distribution and customer acquisition trends, helping to drive actionable insights.

 **Key Metrics and Insights:**